cecilezan/excursion/groupBy.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **`.fromEntries()`** method returns a new object with properties from a given list.
+The **`.groupBy()`** method groups a new object with properties from a given list.
 A single element in a list can be an array with two elements.
 The first element in this array will be the `key` and the second element will be the `value` for a single property in the returned object.

 ## Syntax